-In the last blog, I referred to the perception that the law/court favours one party over another.
-I found myself writing far more than I had intended and so the idea for this separate blog was born.
+I recently referred to the perception that the law/court favours one party over another.
+I found myself writing far more than I had intended and so the idea for this blog on reaching fair divorce settlements was born.

 What is Equality in Divorce?

 Many people understand the concept of equality, and everyone accepts that a 50/50 split of anything provides you with a half each.
 But the concept of equality in Family Law does not necessarily mean half, or a 50/50 split.
-Equality in Family Law means putting both parties in a similar position and invariably that means that it won’t be a 50/50, or an equal, split of the matrimonial assets.
+Our family law solicitors frequently explain that equality in Family Law means putting both parties in a similar position and invariably that means that it won’t be a 50/50, or an equal, split of the matrimonial assets in a divorce settlement.

 The best way to explain this statement is by an illustration of a common scenario faced by a fictional couple.
 After Dave’s and Jane’s marriage has broken down, the guidelines in section 25 of the Matrimonial Causes Act 1973 (s25 MCA) are applied.
 These guidelines, which I referred in my previous blog (point 6), are used to distribute matrimonial assets between parties to provide equality.

 Dave married his childhood sweetheart, Jane, when they were 19 and after they had finished school.
 They enjoyed a few years together and then decided they wanted a family, and eventually Jane became pregnant and gave birth to Chloe.